-The sensors measure air temperature, precipitation, and humidity and automatically feeds the data to "the cloud."
+The sensors measure air temperature, precipitation, and humidity and automatically feed the data to "the cloud."
 The data is processed and becomes available in real time as weather predictions through the ESMC app or website.
 Farmers can use the information to inform irrigation plans.

-Development of the Earth System Modeling Complex (ESMC):
+Development of the ESMC

-How the Sensors Work:
+How the Sensors Work

 The sensors are to be mounted in dry areas six feet above the ground.
-Once up and running, data can be viewed under the ‘Citizen Data’ menu on the ESMC website or on the ESMC mobile application.
+Once up and running, data can be viewed under the "Citizen Data" menu on the ESMC website or on the ESMC mobile application.

-Future of the ESMC:
+Future of the ESMC

 There are plans under a $1.6 million United States Department of Agriculture grant to develop a sensor to be inserted in the ground to measure soil moisture.
-Together, these sensors hope to provide a holistic view of the farm field, maximizing crop yields and helping farmers figure out the most efficient ways to use their water.
+Together, these sensors hope to provide a holistic view of the farm field, maximizing crop yields and helping farmers determine the most efficient ways to use their water.